Trip Report: The Magic of Colombia’s Birds and Wildlife!

 What: Birding!
 Photography!
 Culture!

-Across Colombia, rainbows bloom in thousands of petals or dart in feathery brilliance across the sky.
+Across Colombia, the rainbows bloom in thousands of petals or dart in feathery brilliance across the sky.
 But my favorite places in this fascinating country are in the southern Putumayo and Huila regions.
 Although their roads may be among the world's bumpiest and sometimes hair-raising, too, the blooms and feathers are brightest—and the welcome is warmest!

-Since our trip was only two weeks long, and Colombia is the size of California and Texas combined - we had decisions to make.
+Since our trip was only two weeks long, and Colombia is the size of California and Texas combined, we had decisions to make.
 But for me, they were easy.

-Start in Bogota, Colombia's Capital.
+We Began in Bogota, Colombia's Capital.

 Our adventure began in Colombia's capital, Bogota, a city full of fun, history, art, and great coffee shops!
 But our mission is birds, so we headed to Chingaza Natural National Park (elevation 2,600 – 13,190 ft (800 to 4,029m!) to explore the påramo, a unique ecosystem found in only four countries worldwide: Colombia, Ecuador, Peru, and Venezuela.